-The aim of these guidelines is to help you improve your own personal safety while carrying out outdoor conservation work with the Scottish Invasive Species Initiative (SISI) project team.
-It is also good advice to remember any time you are enjoying or working in the outdoors.
+These guidelines are to help you improve your own personal safety while carrying out outdoor conservation work with the Scottish Invasive Species Initiative.

 In everyday life all activity involves hazards - but the activity may not be risky.
 This information describes the possible hazards associated with outdoor work and how you can keep yourself safe.